 SQL Server is the Microsoft-driven relational database management system.
 This system is used to store data as well as retrieve it when necessary; these functions can be supported by individual users or by multiple users within a larger network.
 The Microsoft SQL Server has warehousing options, quality and integration services, management tools that are simple to implement, as well as robust tools for development.

 Looking at the more technical end of things, Microsoft SQL Server uses query languages such as T-SQL and ANSI SQL.
 Disaster recovery is one of the product's most prominent features, in addition to in-memory performance, scalability, and corporate business intelligence capabilities.

 SQL Server is also known as Microsoft SQL Server, MSSQL, MS SQL.

 Download the SQL Server Buyer's Guide including reviews and more.
-Updated: March 2021
+Updated: October 2021

 Microsoft SQL Server is used by businesses in every industry, including Great Western Bank, Aviva, the Volvo Car Corporation, BMW, Samsung, Principality Building Society, Wellmark Blue Cross and Blue Shield, and the Catholic District School Board of Eastern Ontario.